 - Vaginal discharge often varies at different times in your menstrual cycle

-- If you see pink or brown discharge, not associated with a period of post-childbirth, then it’s best to speak to a doctor
+- If you see pink or brown thick discharge, not associated with a period of post-childbirth, then it’s best to speak to a doctor

 Having some vaginal discharge is normal, and healthy.
 This mucus is secreted to keep your vagina clean and moist, and it supports an eco-system of healthy bacteria which protect against infections, infertility and premature delivery in pregnancy.